kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 In `masquerade` mode, KubeVirt allocates internal IP addresses to virtual machines and hides them behind NAT.
-All the traffic exiting virtual machines is "NAT’ed" using pod IP addresses.
+All the traffic exiting virtual machines is "NAT'ed" using pod IP addresses.
 A guest operating system should be configured to use DHCP to acquire IPv4 addresses.

 To allow traffic of specific ports into virtual machines, the template `ports` section of